 Most stores have video cameras monitoring their premises, and there is a possibility that a video camera could have caught your slip and fall accident on tape.
 Unfortunately, you may not know if there is video of your accident because the store will not freely tell you or hand over this information to you.
 By getting a lawyer involved, he can make sure the video from the entire day is preserved.

 Even if video surveillance isn’t available, having photographs of your Georgia slip and fall accident are important to your claim.
-For help holding the store liable for your injury, contact the Law Offices of Shane Smith for a free consultation with a Norcross slip and fall attorney today at (770) 487-8999.
+For help holding the store liable for your injury, contact Shane Smith Law for a free consultation with a Norcross slip and fall attorney today at (770) 487-8999.